Fuechs/Fux/README.md

 ### Fux
 ###### Flawless unambiguous programming
 The beautiful alternative for C++
-- without any debugging horror
+- with better errors
-- and where `*something` finally has nothing to do with pointers
+- where `*something` finally has nothing to do with pointers
+- and without any debugging horror

 ```cpp
 get *core;